arnhemcr/financial/README.md

     an instance of type CSVRecordFormat configures the parser for the record format
   - stringing a transaction to either a Ledger journal entry or this module's CSV record

-For more information, run `go doc -all` in the transaction directory.
+For more information, see `go doc -all` in the transaction directory.

 [comma-separated values (CSV)]: https://en.wikipedia.org/wiki/Comma-separated_values
 [filters]: https://en.wikipedia.org/wiki/Filter_(software)